BorkBorkGoesTheCode/Odds-N-Ends-mod-prototype/README.md

 # Odds-N-Ends-mod-prototype
-A reproduction of my sandbox mod for Cataclysm: Dark Days Ahead, which was lost due to a hard drive failure.
+A crude partial reproduction of my cude partial sandbox mod for Cataclysm: Dark Days Ahead, which was lost due to a hard drive failure.

 It is licensed under the CC-BY-SA 3.0 Unported license, which can be found here: https://creativecommons.org/licenses/by-sa/3.0/legalcode